Society of Facility Engineers

 An untrained and non-certified building operator or maintenance worker with a well placed screwdriver can lead to a catastrophic failure resorting in loss of life, limb and property.

 The Vocational Institute of Michigan in its more than 25 years of on-the-job building operator and maintenance internship training, assisting in pressure vessel device testing, code inspections, and building operations and maintenance monitoring has helped to license, certify and place hundreds of building operators and maintenance workers.
-Its staff well seasoned in building operations and maintenance has years of in-plant experience in helping building operators and maintenance workers with hybrid building systems and equipment.
+Its staff led by a former US Corps of Engineers veteran, is well seasoned in building operations and maintenance.
+The staff has years of in-plant experience in helping building operators and maintenance workers with hybrid building systems and equipment.

 Interns while receiving six month to one year hand-on, on-the job training may earn a paycheck.
 Starting pay, usually above $33,000, often increases as skills improve.
 Health care and retirement benefits may be included.
-The internship is part of a Vocational Institute of Michigan “Facility Engineering Technician” two-year diploma program.
+The internship is part of a Vocational Institute of Michigan “Facility Engineering Technician’s diploma program.

-The US Congress has appropriated at least $1.5 trillion spending for infrastructure construction, fueled with government spending including public private partnerships to address America’s skilled labor shortage.
-According to the Department of Labor, the US economy had 7.6 million unfilled jobs, but only 6.5 million people were looking for work as of January 2019.
+Trillions of dollars will be allocated to finding and training people to fill jobs across the globe.
+The US alone is expected to appropriate trillions of dollars to assist companies in rebounding from COVID-19.
+The US Congress prior to COVID-19 was expected to appropriate at least $1.5 trillion spending for infrastructure construction, fueled with government spending including public private partnerships to address America’s skilled labor shortage.
+According to the Department of Labor, the US economy prior to COVID-19 had 7.6 million unfilled jobs, with 6.5 million people looking for work as of January 2019.

-To be considered for SOFES certification or entry level internship complete the form.
+Individuals, businesses, students and retirees complete the form to be considered for SOFES certification or an entry level internship.